-Stainless steele is a widely available material used for most kitchen items.
-Stainless steel is a strong metal that doesn’t easily corrode.
+Most kitchen items are made from stainless steel.
+That’s because stainless steel is a strong metal that doesn’t easily corrode.
 This is one of the factors that makes this metal a go-to for most kitchen appliances.

-Stainless steel can be recycled and lasts a long time.
-So if you invest in a good set of quality grade stainless steel it should last for many years.
+Stainless steel is eco friendly and lasts a long time.
+If you invest in a good set of quality grade stainless steel it should last you.

 Cast Iron cookware

-Caste iron keeps the flavour of food on it’s surface.
-Every time food is cooked, the flavour is sealed into the pan making the food taste even better each time.
-Other types of cast iron cookware are available like porcelain coated cast iron dutch ovens.
+This material keeps the flavour of food on its surface.
+Every time food is cooked, the flavour seals into the pan and makes the food taste even better.
+Other types of cast iron cookware like porcelain coated cast iron dutch ovens are also good options.

-If you’re wondering how to choose the healthiest cookware when you’re just getting started, know that the process is simple.
-Once you’ve identified what materials are not safe, you can avoid those and find the ones that are healthy.
+Finding the right cookware doesn’t have to be difficult.
+Once you’ve identified what materials are not safe, you can avoid those and choose the ones that are healthy.

 When in doubt, opt for natural materials.
 These materials are less likely to have toxic and harmful substances that can harm you or your family’s health.